-- understand the difference between a 'concern' about a child and a child 'in immediate danger or at risk of harm', and what they should do in either case; - be aware of the early help process and be prepared to identify students who may benefit from early help; - be aware of the process for making referrals to children's social care and the statutory assessment process under the Children Act 1989; - record all safeguarding concerns, discussions and decisions in writing; - understand the academy's behaviour procedures; - Be aware that students with SEND can face additional safeguarding challenges and understands that further barriers may exist when determining abuse and neglect in this group of students. - Certain indicators of abuse, such as behaviour, mood and injury, may relate to the student's disability without further exploration; however, it should never be assumed that a child's indicators relate only to their disability - Students with SEND can be disproportionally impacted by things like bullying, without outwardly showing any signs - Communication barriers may exist with students with SEND, as well as difficulties in overcoming these barriers - be aware of how to respond if they suspect a student may be missing from education; - be alert to information which suggests that a child may be being privately fostered (living with someone other than a person with parental responsibility) and inform the DSL who will inform the LA.
+- Read the safeguarding policy and understand the academy's procedures (Academy appendix); - know who the DSL and any deputies are in the academy; - report all safeguarding concerns immediately to the DSL and understand who needs to be involved if a student tells them he/she is being abused or neglected (The data Protection Act 2018 and the GDPR do not prevent or limit the sharing of information for the purposes of keeping children safe); - receive appropriate safeguarding training that is regularly updated; - receive safeguarding updates at least annually; - understand the difference between a 'concern' about a child and a child 'in immediate danger or at risk of harm', and what they should do in either case; - be aware of the early help process and be prepared to identify students who may benefit from early help; - be aware of the process for making referrals to children's social care and the statutory assessment process under the Children Act 1989; - record all safeguarding concerns, discussions and decisions in writing; - understand the academy's behaviour procedures; - be aware that students with SEND can face additional safeguarding challenges and understands that further barriers may exist when determining abuse and neglect in this group of students. - Certain indicators of abuse, such as behaviour, mood and injury, may relate to the student's disability without further exploration; however, it should never be assumed that a child's indicators relate only to their disability - Students with SEND can be disproportionally impacted by things like bullying, without outwardly showing any signs - Communication barriers may exist with students with SEND, as well as difficulties in overcoming these barriers - be aware of the safeguarding risks associated with pupils being absent from school, and how to respond if they suspect a student may be missing from education. - be alert to information which suggests that a child may be being privately fostered (living with someone other than a person with parental responsibility) and inform the DSL who will inform the LA.